chrischow/wordle_solver/README.md

-# A Data-Driven Approach to Optimal Play in Wordle
+# Lost for Words: Why There Are Possibly No Best Words for Wordle

 Over the past two weeks, I started to see green, yellow, and black/white grids posted on Facebook, but only last week did I start to explore the game of [Wordle](https://www.powerlanguage.co.uk/wordle/).
 I was hooked - more on discovering a good strategy than on playing the game.
 And that started me on a journey to build a system to simulate games and derive insights on optimal play.